tinkerbell/smee/README.md

 1. All DHCP servers besides Smee are configured to ignore the MAC addresses that Smee is configured to serve.

 1. All DHCP servers are configured to serve the same IP address and network boot details as Smee.
 In this scenario the DHCP functionality of Smee is redundant.
-It would most likely be recommended to run Smee with the DHCP server functionality disabled (`-dhcp=false`).
-See the doc on using your existing DHCP service for more details.
+It would be recommended to run Smee with the DHCP server functionality disabled (`-dhcp=false`).
+See the [doc](./docs/DHCP.md) on using your existing DHCP service for more details.

 ### Local Setup